Guidelines for Foreign Language Requirement

 - Students admitted with IGETC Certification or UC Reciprocity have satisfied Foreign Language.
 No additional course work is required.

-- Students can complete a pre-approved foreign language course at a California Community College.
+Students can complete a pre-approved foreign language course at a California Community College.
 Pre-approved courses can be found on ASSIST.
-Refer to the L&S Transfer Coursework page for instructions on how to submit your transcripts to UC Berkeley to receive credit for your language course.
+Refer to the L&S Transfer Coursework page for instructions on how to take transfer credit as an L&S student before enrolling at a California Community College.